Your email (client). Your rules. Your privacy.

 ...and many more features

-- add multiple email accounts / domains
+- Add multiple email accounts / domains

-- grouped / virtual mailboxes
+- Grouped / virtual mailboxes

-- native operation system notifications for new emails
+- Native operation system notifications for new emails

-- flexible layout / UI
+- Flexible layout / UI

-- basic dark mode support (will improve soon)
+- Dark mode support

-- the settings are searchable
+- The settings are searchable

-- easy to use signature management
+- Easy to use signature management

-- quick reply to all recipients
+- Quick reply to all recipients

-- automatic synchronisation of contacts
+- Automatic synchronisation of contacts

-- convenient application updates (install & restart)
+- Convenient application updates (install & restart)

-- mail account credentials store encrypted in safe storage of your operating system
+- Mail account credentials store encrypted in safe storage of your operating system

-Join the waitlist and
+Join the newsletter and

 keep updated